angular/angular/aio/content/guide/router.md

 *Query Parameters* and *Fragments* are also available through the `ActivatedRoute` service.
 Just like *route parameters*, the query parameters and fragments are provided as an `Observable`.
 The updated *Crisis Admin* component feeds the `Observable` directly into the template using the `AsyncPipe`.
-Following the steps in this process, you can click on the *Admin* button, that takes you to the *Login* page with the provided `query params` and `fragment`.
+Now, you can click on the *Admin* button, which takes you to the *Login* page with the provided `query params` and `fragment`.
 After you click the login button, notice that you have been redirected to the `Admin Dashboard` page with the `query params` and `fragment` still intact.

-You can use these persistent bits of information for things that need to be provided with across pages interaction like authentication tokens or session ids.
+You can use these persistent bits of information for things that need to be provided across pages like authentication tokens or session ids.

 The `query params` and `fragment` can also be preserved using a `RouterLink` with